Cloud Archives for Availability and Resilience

 Archiving data in AWS Glacier

-Amazon's Glacier storage service costs even less, just US$ 0.004 per gigabyte per month.
+Amazon's Glacier storage service may cost slightly less for some categories and sizes.
 But, its interface is awkward and slow.
 I'll happily pay a little more to Google and have a much better interface.

 How awkward is AWS Glacier?
 Let's look at deleting last year's archive.
 The archive is a storage blob, an object, within a vault.
 Hopefully you gave the vault a name that tells you specifically what's in it.